sterecht/LectureNotesBonn/README.md

 - Group Rings of Infinite Groups by Prof. Dr. Giles Gardam
 - Hodge Theory by Prof. Dr. Philip Engel

-Obviously, these are my own notes and not connected to the lecturer in any way.
+Obviously, these are my own notes and are not connected to the lecturer in any way.
 I don't guarantee completeness or correctness.
 If you find any mistakes, please let me know.